-It has been shown \cite{Nikolova:2007aa} that --except in very special circumstances (Gaussian prior and Gaussian noise)-- ``{\em the MAP approach is not relevant in the applications where the data-observation and the prior models are accurate}''.
-Thus, \eq{MAPisVAR} leads to a suboptimal estimator when the considered data is indeed distributed as $p_X(x) \propto \exp(-\ph_X(x)/\sigma^2)$ with Gaussian noise.
-As an example consider compressive sensing where $y = Lx+e$ with Gaussian i.i.d. $e$ and $L$ an underdetermined measurement matrix.
+It is argued in \cite{Nikolova:2007aa} that --except in very special circumstances (Gaussian prior and Gaussian noise)-- ``{\em the MAP approach is not relevant in the applications where the data-observation and the prior models are accurate}'', in that \eq{MAPisVAR} leads to a suboptimal estimator when the considered data is indeed distributed as $p_X(x) \propto \exp(-\ph_X(x)/\sigma^2)$ with Gaussian noise.
+Indeed, consider as an example compressive sensing where $y = Lx+e$ with Gaussian i.i.d. $e$ and $L$ an underdetermined measurement matrix.
 When $X$ is a random vector with i.i.d.
-Laplacian entries, $\ph_X(x) \propto \|x\|_1$ and the MAP estimator is Basis Pursuit Denoising \eq{varBP}.
-It has been shown \cite{gribonval:inria-00563207} to have poorer performance (in the highly compressed regime and in the limit of low noise) than a variational estimator \eq{var} with quadratic data-fidelity and quadratic penalty $\ph(x) \propto \|x\|_2^2$, aka Tikhonov regression or ridge regression.
+Laplacian entries, we get $\ph_X(x) \propto \|x\|_1$ and the MAP estimator is Basis Pursuit Denoising \eq{varBP} which has been shown \cite{gribonval:inria-00563207} to have poorer performance (in the highly compressed regime and in the limit of low noise) than a variational estimator \eq{var} with quadratic data-fidelity and quadratic penalty $\ph(x) \propto \|x\|_2^2$, aka Tikhonov regression or ridge regression.

-Unfortunately, a widely spread misconception has lead to a "reverse reading" of optimization problems associated to variational approaches.
+Unfortunately, a widely spread misconception has led to a "reverse reading" of optimization problems associated to variational approaches.
 For example, even though it is true that one obtains \eq{varBP} as a MAP under additive Gaussian noise with a Laplacian signal prior, by no means does this imply that the use of \eq{varBP} to build an estimator is necessarily motivated by the {\em choice} of MAP as an estimation principle and the {\em belief} that the Laplacian prior is a good description of the distribution of $X$.

-Instead, as widely documented in the litterature on sparse regularization, the main reason for choosing the $\ell^1$ penalty is simply to promote sparse solutions: any minimizer of \eq{varBP} is bound to have (many) zero entries (in particular when the parameter $\lambda$ is large) which is desirable when prior knowledge indicates that $x_0$ is ``compressible", that is to say, well approximated by a sparse vector.
+Instead, as widely documented in the literature on sparse regularization, the main reason for choosing the $\ell^1$ penalty is simply to promote sparse solutions: any minimizer of \eq{varBP} is bound to have (many) zero entries (in particular when the parameter $\lambda$ is large) which is desirable when prior knowledge indicates that $x_0$ is ``compressible", that is to say, well approximated by a sparse vector.

 As demonstrated e.g. in \cite{gribonval:inria-00563207} (see also \cite{Amini:2011uh} for related results), a random vector $X \in \RR^n$ with entries drawn i.i.d. from a Laplacian distribution is, with high probability, {\em not} compressible; on the opposite, when the entries of $X$ are drawn i.i.d. according to a {\em heavy-tailed distribution}, $X$ is typically compressible.
 Thus, despite having the apparent characteristics of the MAP estimator with a Laplacian prior, \eq{varBP} in fact approximates well the MMSE estimator with a heavy-tailed prior.